Benjamín Hites: International GT Open

 Alongside Fabrizio Crestani, Hites made a cameo in the sixth round of the 2021 International GT Open with Rinaldi Racing at Monza Circuit.
-After a 4th place in their debut race, they stormed to an unexpected victory in a wet weather race in the second race.
+After a fourth place in their debut race, they stormed to an unexpected victory in a wet weather race in the second race.
 They finished 15th in the drivers championship with 23 points.

 Hites signed with Oregon Team for the 2022 International GT Open and competed in the championship full-time with Leonardo Pulcini.
 They won the first two races at Estoril and converted their maiden pole to a race win at the third round in Spa-Francorchamps.
 Hites and Pulcini got four more podiums in the second half of the season, amassing a podium and a win at the Red Bull Ring, and two more second-place finishes at Barcelona and Monza.
 The duo won the championship with 128 points, four wins, seven podiums and two pole positions.

 IMSA SportsCar Championship

 Hites made his IMSA SportsCar debut in the GTD class with NTE Sport in the final round of the season at the 2021 Petit Le Mans, partnering Jaden Conwright and Don Yount.
-The trio finished the race in a respectable 9th, with Hites finishing the drivers championship in 56th with 245 points.
+The trio finished the race in a respectable ninth, with Hites finishing the drivers championship in 56th with 245 points.

-He drove in the first round of 2022 IMSA SportsCar Championship at the 24 Hours of Daytona in the GTD class with NTE Sport/SSR, partnering Don Yount, Jaden Conwright and Markus Palttala.
+Hites drove in the first round of 2022 IMSA SportsCar Championship at the 24 Hours of Daytona in the GTD class with NTE Sport/SSR, partnering Don Yount, Jaden Conwright and Markus Palttala.
 They retired from the race and Hites ended the championship in 66th with 163 points.

 Hites started his 2023 campaign by competing in the first two races of the 2023 IMSA SportsCar Championship in the GTD class with Forte Racing powered by US RaceTronics.
-He came 7th in the 2023 24 Hours of Daytona and retired from the 2023 12 Hours of Sebring.
+He came seventh in the 2023 24 Hours of Daytona and retired from the 2023 12 Hours of Sebring.
 Hites finished 43rd in the drivers championship with 421 points.